-You naturally need to be sensitive to the global economic situation, but if you were planning to do employee assessments and compensation reviews anyway, it may be a smart choice to stick to that plan if you can.
+You naturally need to be sensitive to the global economic situation.
+Still, if you were planning to do employee assessments and compensation reviews anyway, it might be a smart choice to stick to that plan if you can.

 Of course, if career growth is something you can’t afford to consider right now, another way to maintain motivation is to simply be honest.
 Communicate the fact that this is something you’ll be doing once the crisis has passed.

 At least this way, you’ll be setting a goal further down the line, reminding employees that long-term vision still has a place.

 This, as we discussed above, can be so very valuable during times where short-term narratives are all around us.

 The office isn’t just a place to do our work.
 That’s important, of course, don’t get us wrong.
 But there’s a social aspect, too.